rocky-linux/documentation/docs/guides/web/php.md

 !!!
 Note

-    You cannot currently install php 8 from the AppStream repositories.
+    You cannot currently install PHP 8 from the AppStream repositories.
 For this, you will have to go through the REMI repository.
 This installation is not covered in this document.

-You can now proceed to the installation of the php engine.
+You can now proceed to the installation of the PHP engine.

 ## PHP cgi mode

-First, let's see how to install and use php in its CGI mode.
-We will only be able to make it work with the Apache web server and its `mod_php` module.
+First, let's see how to install and use PHP in CGI mode.
+We can only make it work with the Apache web server and its `mod_php` module.
 We will see, later in this document, in the FastCGI part (php-fpm) how to integrate PHP in Nginx (but also Apache).

 ### Installation

-The installation of php is quite trivial, since it consists in installing the main package as well as the few php modules that you will need.
+The installation of PHP is relatively trivial, since it consists of installing the main package and the few modules you will need.

-The example below installs php with the modules that are usually installed with it.
+The example below installs PHP with the modules usually installed with it.

 ```
 $ sudo dnf install php php-cli php-gd php-curl php-zip php-mbstring